loyjoy/academy/live/live.md

 ![Live end](live_end.png "Live end")

 ## How to use the Live Chat as user
 Once customers enter the live chat, the conversation is marked as "waiting" in the live section and an agent can take over the chat.
-When the live chat started it might look like this:
+When the live chat starts it might look like this:

 ![Live chat](live_chat.png "Live chat")